lsst/rtn-032/index.rst

 ==============================
 The CEs and (in the future) RSEs at DFs and DACs will need to be registered in the CRIC, in order for Panda and Rucio to use them.
 Rubin is currently using a `CRIC instance at CERN <https://datalake-cric.cern.ch>`_.
-So for now, you will need a CERN account in order to add info to the CRIC.
-You browser will also need a valid X509 certificate.
+So for now a CERN account is needed in order to add info to this CRIC.
+Your browser will also need a valid X509 certificate.
 This instance currently have many place referring to "ATLAS".
-"ATLAS" will be removed in the future but for now, think of "ATLAS XYZ" as "Rubin XYZ".
-In the future, USDF will host the Rubin CRIC.
+All the reference to "ATLAS" will be removed in the future but for now, think of "ATLAS XYZ" as "Rubin XYZ".
+Eventually, the USDF will host the Rubin CRIC.

 Configuring CE and Panda Queue in CRIC
 ---------------------------------------

-There are two main lines of configurations in CRIC for CE and Panda Queue:
+There are two main lines of configurations in CRIC for CEs and Panda Queues:

 * Federation -> Resource Center (RC) Site -> Computer Element
 * ATLAS Site -> Panda Site -> Panda Queue